-Aging according to the American English dictionary is well defined as the process of becoming more mature or older.
-It can also be various processes that occur contributing to the deterioration of health and ultimate death with time.
-The manifestation of aging is through; the frailty of the old person’s increased rates of morbidity and mortality and disability (Powell,2006).
-On the other hand, ageism is the different ways of treating people or persons based on age-relating stereotypes or assumptions.
-However, currently, older people are faced with challenges because of how society perceives them.
-Older people are seen to be; slow, sick, unproductive, sad, unskilled, fragile, forgetful, lonely, and needy among others.
+According to the American English dictionary, aging is defined as the process of becoming more mature or older.
+It can also refer to various processes that contribute to the deterioration of health and ultimate death with time.
+The manifestation of aging is the frailty of the old person’s increased rates of morbidity, mortality, and disability (Powell,2006).

 Social theoretical approaches to aging support the reviewed article directly.
-Disengagement theory- the society is presumed to help the young people to take up the roles and the older people to leave their previous take other roles that suit their capability (Cumming,1961).
+Disengagement theory- society is presumed to help young people to take up the roles and older people to leave their previous take other roles that suit their capability (Cumming,1961).
 Activity theory- is evident in the article when the older generations can’t accept other reforms based on their self-interests.
-Conflict theory- this explains the age-based discrimination and inequalities facing older people and arising from their ethnicity, gender, or social class.
+Conflict theory- this explains the age-based discrimination and inequalities facing older people arising from their ethnicity, gender, or social class.
 Some older adults are more affluent than others.

 References